SwanseaUniversityMedical/concept-library/README.md

 Now you're ready to start debugging:
 1. Build the container `docker-compose -p cll -f docker-compose.dev.yaml up --build` and ensure it is running
 2. Add a breakpoint to the file that you are debugging
-3. In Visual Studio Code, open the `Run and Debug Menu` by clicking the icon on the left-hand side of the screen or using the hotkey `Ctrl+Shift+D`
+3. In Visual Studio Code, open the `Run and Debug Menu` by clicking the icon on the left-hand side of the screen or using the hotkey `CTRL + SHIFT + D`
 4. At the top of the debug menu, select the `Debug Application` option
 5. Press the run button and start debugging

-Variables, Watch and Callstack can all be viewed in the `Run and Debug` menu panel and the console can be viewed in the `Debug Console` (hotkey: `Ctrl+Shift+Y`) window.
+Variables, Watch and Callstack can all be viewed in the `Run and Debug` menu panel and the console can be viewed in the `Debug Console` (hotkey: `CTRL + SHIFT + Y`) window.

 ### 2.5.3.
 Running Tests
 > **[!]
 Todo:** Needs documentation once we implement & finalise new test suite